MrRobotik/speaker-identification/README.md

 implemented in python3 using:
 * PyTorch for neural network building and training
-* librosa for audio manipulation and feature extraction.
+* librosa for audio manipulation and feature extraction

-The Bob library is used to evaluate biometric performance metric such as EER.<br>
+* Bob for evaluation of biometric performance metric

 The project consists of 6 mini-apps:
 * `extract_feats.py` which precomputes mel-spectrograms and MFCC's for each utterance
 * `train_nn_model.py` which trains the DNN model using selected loss function and optimizer